finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventTypesApi.md

             var apiInstance = new InstrumentEventTypesApi(config);
-            var instrumentEventType = "instrumentEventType_example";  // string | The instrument event type of the transaction template var scope = "scope_example";  // string? | The scope in which the template lies.
-When not supplied the scope is 'default'. (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The AsAt time of the requested Transaction Template (optional)
+            var instrumentEventType = "instrumentEventType_example";  // string | The instrument event type of the transaction template var instrumentType = "instrumentType_example";  // string | The instrument type of the transaction template.
+The combination of the instrument              event type, instrument type and scope uniquely identifies a transaction template var scope = "scope_example";  // string | The scope in which the template lies.
+When not supplied the scope is 'default'. var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The AsAt time of the requested Transaction Template (optional)

             try
             {
                 // [EXPERIMENTAL] GetTransactionTemplate: Get Transaction Template
-                TransactionTemplate result = apiInstance.GetTransactionTemplate(instrumentEventType, scope, asAt);
+                TransactionTemplate result = apiInstance.GetTransactionTemplate(instrumentEventType, instrumentType, scope, asAt);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)